Las Haldas: Discovery and description

 Las Haldas was discovered in 1956 and has since been studied by many archaeologists.
 It was not discovered earlier because of its unlikely location, far from sources of fresh water and land which could be irrigated for agriculture.
 Las Haldas is located on a terrace near but above the rocky coastline of the ocean at an elevation of about 120 ft.
 The area around Las Haldas is devoid of vegetation.
 This coastal area near receives less than 1 in of precipitation annually.

-The ruins cover about 40 ha, consisting of a 370-meter (400 yards) long, U-shaped central area with a large mound at one end and four slightly-elevated plazas.
+The ruins cover about 40 ha, consisting of a 370-meter (400 yards) long, U-shaped central area with a large mound at one end and four slightly elevated plazas.
 The largest of the plazas has a circular court.
 Around the central area are 18 additional smaller mounds, each with its plaza and one with another circular court.
 Residential areas are found to either side of the monumental ruins.

-Las Haldas is isolated from other contemporary archaeological sites, the nearest being the inland agricultural sites in the Casma River valley 12 mi to the north which is also the nearest source of fresh water.
+Las Haldas is isolated from other contemporary archaeological sites, the nearest being the inland agricultural sites in the Casma River valley 12 mi to the north which are also the nearest source of fresh water.
 Throughout its history, Las Haldas probably traded maritime products to the Casma River settlements for agricultural products.
-Agricultural products collected at Las Haldas include cotton, beans, including lima beans, potatoes, chile peppers, and lucuma (a tropical fruit still popular in Peru).
+Agricultural products collected at Las Haldas include cotton, beans, including lima beans, potatoes, chile peppers, and lúcuma (a tropical fruit still popular in Peru).
 All of these products were probably imported from the Casma River valley.
 Maize has not been found at Las Haldas although it was being grown at this time in Peru.